-We cycled back to the camper, loaded up and drove towards the National Park in Bastei, Germany (2.5 hrs.).
+We cycled back to the camper, loaded up and drove towards the National Park in Bastei, Germany (2.5 hrs).
 On the way we stopped at Horni Hrad castle ruins.
-We hit a heavy storm, and the road was steep and winding, but van handled it all, without a problem.
+We hit a heavy storm, and the road was steep and winding, but the van handled it all, without a problem.

 31st May - mighty Königstein Fortress